UCL-CREST/cloverflow-web/_docs/results.md

 <div class="panel panel-success">
     <div class="panel-heading">
-        <h3 class="panel-title">Answer to RQ 3</h3>
+        <h3 class="panel-title">Answer to RQ 4</h3>
     </div>
     <div class="panel-body">
     Our results show that 66% (101) of QS clone pairs on Stack Overflow are outdated.
 86 pairs differ from their newest versions by modifications applied to variable names or method names, added or deleted statements, to a fully rewritten code with new method signatures.
 15 pairs are dead snippets.
+47 outdated code snippets are found in 130,703 GitHub projects without evidence of copying, which of 12 were buggy.
+A toxic code snippet with a race condition was found in two popular projects: deeplearning4j and Apache Hive.
     </div>
 </div>

 ***

-### RQ4: Software Licensing Violation
+### RQ5: Software Licensing Violation

 <div class="panel panel-default">
     <div class="panel-body rq text-primary">